greglook/merkle-db/doc/indexing.md

         O   O    O  O  O
         |   |\  /|\/|\/ \
     >  [U]  ##  ####### #

-If the node is at height 1, the children are partitions, so use serialization logic.
-Don't hold more than 2 partitions in memory at a time.
-Return an updated index node (may be invalid).

-If the node has height > 1, then divide up children and recursively apply downward.
-Update function returns an updated (possibly invalid) index node.

 When a node has only a single child, it is 'carried' up the tree recursively so it can be passed down the next branch for merging into the next branch.